buddhist-uni/buddhist-uni.github.io/_content/canon/thag19.1.md

 > Oh, when will I stay in a mountain cave,
 alone, with no companion,
 discerning all states of existence as impermanent?

+> Oh, when will I rise up,
+intent on attaining freedom from death,
+hearing, in the mountain cave, the cry of the crested peacock in the forest?